toddpla/coin-counter/README.md

 ```sh
 npm start
 ```
-you will then be aksed to select the currency and then the amount.
+The user will be asked to select the currency and then enter an amount.
-N.B.
-Currently the application has only one currency; 'gbp'.
+Please note currently the application has only one currency available; 'gbp'.

 ![demo-screenshot](docs/assets/demo-screenshot.png)

 ## Testing